Scholarships

 click for more info

-• Qualified Applicants for the Richard Grunewald Memorial College of the Canyons Scholarship must be currently enrolled at the College of the Canyons and have completed at least one surveying course at the College of the Canyons.
+• Qualified Applicants for the Richard Grunewald Memorial College of the Canyons Scholarship must be currently enrolled at any California Community College in either an AA degree or Certification in Surveying/Geomatics.

 1. Have demonstrated a desire to make a career in the surveying profession.